BICENTENNIAL TRIBUTE

 F: This lady - she's a nun?

-B: No, you blockhead - despite being quite without flaw, is captive in her own palazzo (sniffs posy) Such a pretty - sweet-tempered - quiet, feminine being as ever you saw! - well, sink me if she doesn't hurl a bouquet into the gondola whene'er I pass! - a tribute to Tita's rowing skills - or my riding breeches - whether or which - I admit to being quite, quite charmed after three years in the service of your more veteran creatures
+B: No, you blockhead - despite being quite without flaw, she is captive in her own palazzo - and such a pretty - sweet-tempered - quiet, feminine being as ever you saw! (bites nails, paces) Sink me Fletcher, if a bouquet isn't hurled into the gondola whene'er I pass by this wond'rous ragazza! - a tribute to Tita's rowing skills - or my riding breeches - whether or which - I admit to being quite, quite charmed after three years in the service of your more veteran creatures

-F: Say owt, my Lord! (panics) - does that Margarita know? (looks into hallway)
+F: Say owt, my Lord! (panics) - does that Margharita Fornarina know? (looks into hallway)

 B: There's nothing to fear on that account, for I have never actually had the pleasure - her Parish Priest has seen to that (grinds teeth)